 4. Keep Cool… Indoors & Out

-Air conditioning can quickly become your greatest companion during the hot summer months.
-After following the previous three tips, consider spending time in the air-conditioned common areas on campus, like the woodshop, The Gallery at Rockhill or Billiards room at Telford.
+Air conditioning can quickly become your greatest companion during the summer months.
+After following the first three tips, consider spending time in the air-conditioned spaces.
+On our campuses, you can find relief in common areas like the woodshop, The Gallery at Rockhill or Billiard Room at Telford.

-Within your residence, closing window curtains or blinds during the day conserves energy of powering your utilities by reducing the amount of solar heat gain.
-Using a tower or box fan in your apartment or cottage can help circulate air and make the home feel cooler.
+Inside your residence, closing curtains or blinds during the heat of the day not only conserves energy from powering utilities but also reduces the amount of solar heat gain from your windows.
+Using a tower or box fan in your apartment or cottage can help circulate air and further cool the home.

-Similarly, there are many modern solutions in the retail market that make staying cool outdoors even easier.
-Today you can find rechargeable or battery-powered, portable fans that are tabletop, handheld or even fit around the back of your neck, and serve as a great travel item to keep in your car or pocketbook for use outside as needed, all summer long.
+Similarly, today’s modern solutions make staying cool outdoors easier, like compact, portable battery-powered or rechargeable fans that are tabletop, handheld or even fit around the back of your neck.
+These are a great travel item for your car or pocketbook, to use outside as needed all summer long.

-It is absolutely crucial to monitor your own health and the health of those around you during times of extreme heat.
+It is absolutely crucial to monitor your own health and that of the people around you during times of extreme heat.
 Keep an eye out for symptoms of heat-related illnesses including dizziness, headaches, rapid heartbeat, nausea or confusion.
-If you experience any of these symptoms, seek medical attention immediately.
-It’s also a good idea to check in regularly with your family, friends and neighbors, especially if they live by themselves.
+If you experience any of these, seek medical attention immediately.
+It is also a good idea to check in regularly with your family, friends and neighbors, especially if they live by themselves.

 This coming season should be a time of fun and relaxation, yet it’s essential to take steps to protect yourself and your loved ones from the dangers of heat.
 By staying hydrated, carefully planning your activities and your wardrobe, cooling your living space efficiently and staying alert, you can enjoy a safe and comfortable summer.